ekallevig/jShowOff/README.markdown

 1.  [the jQuery Core JavaScript Library (1.3+)][1]
 2.  [jquery.jshowoff.min.js][2]

 To get jShowOff up and running, simply include the above files on your page, create the required slides markup and invoke the method (example below).
 You can use the default skin ([jshowoff.css][3]) from the demo, or restyle the elements to your liking.
-NOTE: Source files are maintained at [github.com/ekallevig/jShowOff][7].

 ## How to Use